google/deepvariant/docs/deepvariant-training-case-study.md

 ) >"${LOG_DIR}/training_set.with_label.make_examples.log" 2>&1
 ```

+Output from each individual parallel run can be found in
+`${LOG_DIR}/*/*/`.

-This took about 24min.
+This took about 20min.
 We will want to shuffle this on Dataflow later, so we
 copy the data to GCS bucket first:

 ```